NikKowPHP/social-brain/chapters/chapter-6.md

 This week, your mission is to run one small trust protocol.
 Choose one: a) Execute one "Calibrated Vulnerability" test, b) try to find one uncommon commonality, or c) intentionally use "we" language.

 *   **For the Architect:** Your challenge is (a).
 Share one small, professional vulnerability.
+For example, at the start of a meeting, say "I admit I'm not the expert on this topic, so I'm relying on you all."
 It will feel risky, but it is a logical test to gather data on the safety of a relationship.
 *   **For the Connector:** Your challenge is to focus on step (b) in the vulnerability protocol: *pause and observe*.
-Resist the urge to fill the silence after you share.
-Your job is to watch what happens next.
+After you share something like, "I'm feeling a little overwhelmed this week," resist the urge to immediately ask how they are.
+Just pause and see how they respond to your signal.
 *   **For the Sentinel:** Your challenge is (c).
 Start one difficult email or conversation with the word "We."
-This small shift can change the entire neurochemical context of the interaction.
+For example, instead of "I need to talk to you about the budget overage," try "I was hoping we could find a few minutes to look at the budget together."
+This small shift can change the entire neurochemical context.
 *   **For the Adaptive Profile:** You're skilled at matching the energy of others.
 Your challenge is to *initiate* rather than match.
 Be the first person in a conversation to offer a small, calibrated vulnerability or to intentionally use 'we' language, and observe how it shifts the dynamic of the interaction.

 ---